rock-core/autobuild/README.txt

 build process of a set of packages, or can be used as an automated installation tool.

 Autobuild config files are Ruby scripts which configure rake to
-* import the package from a SCM or (optionnaly) updates it
+* imports the package from a SCM or (optionnaly) updates it
 * configures it.
 This phase can handle code generation, configuration (for instance for autotools-based packages), ...
 * build
 * install

 It takes the dependencies between packages into account in its build process, updates the needed environment variables (+PKG_CONFIG_PATH+, +PATH+, +LD_LIBRARY_PATH+, ...)

+== WARNING for 0.5 users
+Old configuration files used with autobuild 0.5 aren't accepted by Autobuild 0.6.
+Since 0.6, Autobuild uses Ruby for configuration (just like rake does)

 == Available packages
 === Common usage